dfmsoares/triclustering-based-classifier/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you how to run the triclustering-based classifier.
+See the demo section for notes on how to run the demo project on your machine.

 ### Prerequisites